vladanl/Pyto/README.md

 + Matplotlib
 + Sklearn
-+ SymPy
 + Skimage
++ Statsmodels
++ SymPy: Currently needed only for development
-+ PySeg: make sure Pyto comes before PySeg in PYTHONPATH because PySeg contains an older version of Pyto
++ PySeg: Needed only if Pyseg colocalization processing is followed by Pyto.
+Make sure Pyto comes before PySeg in PYTHONPATH because PySeg contains an older version of Pyto

 ### Installation ###